 Generating a Token Set

-How to export a design token.
+How to export a design token set through the Graph Editor.

 Similar to static token sets, a graph-based set needs to define what tokens to be included, and what their values are.